SatyaGanesh07/Awesome-Choco-Sales-Analytics./README.md

-# 🚢  Awesome Chocolate - Shipment & Sales Analytics Dashboard

-**Advanced Power BI Solution with Dynamic DAX Calculations**
+🚢 Awesome Chocolate Shipment & Sales Analytics Dashboard A Powerful Power BI Solution Built to Drive Data-Driven Decisions

-***

-## Overview

-This Power BI dashboard empowers logistics and operations teams with deep insights into shipment performance, sales trends, cost efficiency, and profit optimization.
-It leverages advanced DAX measures for dynamic analysis, enabling users to track KPIs with precision and instantly surface business-critical trends.
+About This Project
+Working on the Awesome Chocolate shipment and sales dashboard gave me the opportunity to combine strong data modeling skills with business insight.
+The goal?
+To equip the supply chain and sales teams with clear, timely, and actionable intelligence that helps them optimize performance and increase profitability.

+With thoughtfully designed DAX measures and an intuitive data model, this dashboard makes complex logistics and financial data easy to understand, fast to analyze, and simple to act upon.

 ***